StuartIanNaylor/log2zram/README.md

 PRUNE_LEVEL=60

 # ****************** Scheduler settings for logrotate override and prune frequencies **********************
-# LOGROTATE_FREQ & PRUNE_FREQ are the count in hours each operation will take place
+# LOGROTATE_FREQ & PRUNE_FREQ are the count in minutes each operation will take place
-# LOGROTATE_FREQ= Leave empty to turn off and use normal cron daily
+# LOGROTATE_FREQ= Leave empty to turn off and use normal cron daily or forced logrotate will take place
-# LOGROTATE_FREQ=12 twice daily, LOGROTATE_FREQ=6 four times daily with LOGROTATE_FREQ=1 hourly
+# LOGROTATE_FREQ=minutes
 LOGROTATE_FREQ=
 # PRUNE_FREQ will check if available space % is less than PRUNE_LEVEL and if so move and clean /oldlog
-# PRUNE_FREQ=12 twice daily, PRUNE_FREQ=6 four times daily with PRUNE_FREQ=1 hourly
+# PRUNE_FREQ=minutes
-PRUNE_FREQ=1
+PRUNE_FREQ=60
 ```

 #### refresh time:
-By default Log2Zram checks available log space every hour (PRUNE_FREQ=1).
+By default Log2Zram checks available log space every hour (PRUNE_FREQ=60).
 It them makes a comparison of the available space percentage against Prune_Level and only writes out old logs to disk when triggered (if lower) and then removes the collected old logs from zram space.
-For low space considerations you can also increase the daily logrotate by setting LOGROTATE_FREQ=6 for 4 times daily if left as LOGROTATE_FREQ= then this function remains off and normal daily cron Logrotate will function
+For low space considerations you can also increase the daily logrotate by setting LOGROTATE_FREQ=360 for 4 times daily if left as LOGROTATE_FREQ= then this function remains off and normal daily cron Logrotate will function or forced logrotate will take place

 ### It is working?
 ```